HanaAbbas/recipe/hana.md

 Bring to boil then lower heat
 Add the vegetables you want (onions, jalapenos, mushrooms, peppers, okra) Simmer for 15 - 60 minutes
-Add more spice if needed
+Add hot honey sauce for a sweet kick